roadiz/AbstractApiTheme/README.md

 - order: `array` Example `order[publishedAt]: DESC` with values:
   - `ASC`
   - `DESC`
+- properties: `array` Filters serialized properties by their names
 - archive: `string` Example `archive: 2019-02` or `archive: 2019`.
 This parameter only works on `publishedAt` field

 On `NodesSources` content: